lincolnauster/systemgmi/README.md

 ## Building
 On systems that support Nix Flakes, simply `nix build` a checkout of the source tree.
 On systems with only the traditional toolchain, systemgmi is tested on and known to be supported by GCC and GNU Make.
-It depends upon OpenSSL 3.0.1 and systemd 249.7.
-While untested, other versions of these dependencies will, in high probability, work just as well.
+It depends upon OpenSSL 3.0.1, systemd 249.7 (the library, not the init system), and ICU 70.1.
+While untested, other versions of these dependencies will, in high probability, work just as
+well: systemgmi isn't doing anything too fancy with any of them.

 ## Conforming To
 + C17